qouteall/qouteall-blog/blog/2025/Traps to Developers.md

   - The closure functions that are created in component rendering are also always-new.
 Use `useCallback` to fix.
   - If an always-new thing is put into `useEffect` dependency array, the effect will run on every component function call.
 See also [Cloudflare indicent 2025 Sept-12](https://blog.cloudflare.com/deep-dive-into-cloudflares-sept-12-dashboard-and-api-outage/).
   - Don't forget to include dependencies in the dependency array.
 And the dependencies also need to be memoed.
-- When using effect to manage `setInterval` `removeInterval`, if the effect has dependency value, it will remove timer and re-add timer when dependency changes, which can mess up the timing.
 - About state:
   - State objects themselves should be immutable.
 Don't directly set fields of state objects.
 Always recreate whole object.
   - Don't set state directly in component rendering.
 State can only be set in callbacks.